 All derivative contracts are recognised and measured at fair value through profit or loss.
 The positive fair values of derivative contracts are presented as assets under Derivatives and negative fair values as liabilities under Derivatives.
 Changes in the value of derivatives in hedge accounting are recorded in the income statement under Net income from Hedge accounting.
-Interest on hedging derivatives is presented in the income statement under interest income and expenses.
+The interest on hedging derivative contracts is recorded on a net basis, with the interest on derivatives hedging liabilities presented under interest expenses.
+The interest on derivative contracts is presented on the balance sheet as a net amount under either other assets or other liabilities, depending on the interest payment position at each reporting date.